abdullahau/investment-portfolio/README.md

 └── src/
-    ├── data_ingestion.py   # Module to load and merge transaction logs ├── data_providers.py   # All third-party API functions (yf, Twelve Data, ETFDB) └── portfolio.py        # Core logic for benchmark and holdings analysis
+    ├── data_ingestion.py   # Module to load and merge transaction logs ├── data_providers.py   # All third-party API functions (yf, Twelve Data, ETFDB) ├── benchmark.py        # Logic for the benchmark simulation
+    └── portfolio.py        # Logic for your personal portfolio holdings and value
 ```

 -----